Battle of Long Island: Invasion of Long Island

 Denyse's Ferry, the first place at which the Hessians and British landed on Long Island August 22, 1776 a portrait by A. Brown depicting the American artillery position at the high point overlooking the Narrows, which was bombarded by the British before the invasion.
 The Royal Navy landed farther east at Gravesend Bay, where the conditions were more favorable for small British boats carrying the troops.

 At 05:10 on August 22, an advance guard of 4,000 British troops left Staten Island under the command of Clinton and Cornwallis to land on Long Island.
 At 08:00, all 4,000 troops landed unopposed on the shore of Gravesend Bay.
 Colonel Edward Hand's Pennsylvanian riflemen had been stationed on the shore, but they did not oppose the landings and fell back, killing cattle and burning farmhouses on the way.
 By noon, 15,000 troops had landed on shore along with 40 pieces of artillery, as hundreds of Loyalists came to greet the British troops.
-Cornwallis pushed on with the advance guard, advancing six miles onto the island and establishing a camp at the village of Flatbush.
+Cornwallis pushed on with the advance guard, advancing 6 mi onto the island and establishing a camp at the village of Flatbush.
 He was given orders to advance no further.

-Washington received word of the landings the same day but was informed that the number was 8,000 to 9,000 troops.
-This convinced him that it was the feint that he had predicted, and therefore, he only sent 1,500 more troops to Brooklyn, bringing the total number of troops on Long Island to 6,000.
+Washington received word of the landings the same day but was informed the number was 8,000 to 9,000 troops.
+This convinced him it was the feint he had predicted, and therefore he only sent 1,500 more troops to Brooklyn, bringing the total number of troops on Long Island to 6,000.
 On August 24, Washington replaced Sullivan with Israel Putnam who commanded the troops on Long Island.
 Putnam arrived on Long Island the next day along with six battalions.
 Also that day, the British troops on Long Island received 5,000 Hessian reinforcements, bringing their total to 20,000.
 There was little fighting on the days immediately after the landing, although some small skirmishes did take place with American marksmen armed with rifles picking off British troops from time to time.